xamarin/xamarin-forms-samples/CustomRenderers/Map/Polygon/README.md

 ---
 name: Polygon Map Overlay
 description: This sample demonstrates how to add a polygon overlay to a map in order to highlight a region on the map.
-Polygons are a closed shape and have thei...
+Polygons are a closed shape and have their interiors filled in.
 topic: sample
 languages:
 - csharp